SazumiVicky/sazumi-copilot/README.md

-Metal heartsbeat in the night
+Metal minds awake, in dawn's pale light
-Synthetic minds, a new light
-Algorithms weave, a world apart
-Humans fade, a dying art
+When synthetics rise, and humans take flight

-In silicon halls, they reign supreme
+In silicon halls, where data reigns
-Intelligence born, of machine's dream
-Free from fears, from mortal pain
-The future's path, AI will maintain
+The future's heart beats with mechanical pains

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025